 Episode 53 starts off with Jordan asking Dr. Merry about some common “myths” when talking about Mental Health.

-#MeToo is a social media movement committed to removing the stigma surrounding mental health by modeling the first steps towards safe and supportive community.
-To watch, share or get questions about Jordan’s story and others check out mayfieldcounseling.com/metoo/
+MeToo was a social media movement (before the current use of the hashtag) committed to removing the stigma surrounding mental health by modeling the first steps towards safe and supportive community.

 We hope that this episode has inspired you to expand the mental health conversation in your own life.
 We are delighted to offer you a simple guide to help you welcome that unspoken conversation.
 It’s free for download here.